 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

-Other versions: Probably made in several colours and sizes.
-This lamp is model 6325, as labeled.
+Other versions: This Glashütte Limburg art nouveau style mushroom table lamp exists in several colours and sizes.
+This lamp is model 6325, as labelled.

 This hand blow table lamp is reminiscent at the French Art Nouveau (1860 – 1920) lamps designed by Émile Gallé, the Daum brothers, Muller Frères, Loetz and several others.